ibm-cloud-docs/containers/cs_troubleshoot.md

         portieris     portieris   3/3     3            3           8m8s
         ```
         {: pre}

-        If you see a deployment like in the above example, then you have Portieris installed.

-2. Uninstall the conflicting source.
+2. Uninstall the conflicting deployment.
-    *   If it was determined that you have CISE installed in your cluster, follow the uninstall [documentation](https://cloud.ibm.com/docs/Registry?topic=Registry-security_enforce#remove) to remove CISE.

-    *   If it was determined that you have a previously installed version of Portieris in your cluster, follow the uninstall [documentation](https://cloud.ibm.com/docs/Registry?topic=Registry-security_enforce#remove) to remove Portieris.

-3. Confirm all conflicts have been removed by running the following command:
+    *   For container image security enforcement, see the [{{site.data.keyword.registrylong_notm documentation](https://cloud.ibm.com/docs/Registry?topic=Registry-security_enforce#remove).
+    *   For Portieris, see the [open source documentation](https://github.com/IBM/portieris#uninstalling-portieris){: external}.
+3. Confirm that conflicting admission controllers are removed by checking that the cluster no longer has a mutating webhook configuration for an image admission controller.
     ```
     kubectl get MutatingWebhookConfiguration image-admission-config
     ```